-- 36.1.
-The Trust shall have: - 36.1.1. a register of members showing, in respect of each member, the constituency to which he belongs and, where there are classes within it, the class to which he belongs; - 36.1.2. a register of members of the Council of Governors; - 36.1.3. a register of interests of governors; - 36.1.4. a register of directors; and - 36.1.5. a register of interests of the directors. - 36.2.
+- 37.1.
+The Trust shall have: - 37.1.1. a register of members showing, in respect of each member, the constituency to which they belong and, where there are classes within it, the class to which they belong; - 37.1.2. a register of members of the Council of Governors; - 37.1.3. a register of interests of governors;

+- 37.1.4. a register of directors; and - 37.1.5. a register of interests of the directors. - 37.2.
 The Secretary shall be responsible for compiling and maintaining the registers in paragraph 36.1 above and the registers may be kept in either paper or electronic form.
 Admission to and removal from any register shall be in accordance with the provisions of this Constitution.
 The Secretary shall update the registers with new or amended information as soon as is practical and in any event within fourteen (14) days of receipt.

-37. Admission to and removal from the registers
+38. Admission to and removal from the registers